marcelomogrovejo/LoginDemo.SwiftUI/README.md

 You should see an animated splash screen, and then the main sign in view.<br>

 # Structure
 <p>🚧 In construction.</p>

+* "Components": Custom UI re-usable components.
+* "Extensions": .
-* "DataSource": Procotols, error handling and model files.
+* "Helpers": Configuration files.
-* "Extension": Formaters and utils.
-* "DomainLayer": Api service file that exposes the methods to be used by the apps.
+* "Scenes": MVVM views.

 # Running the tests
 <p>🚧 In construction.</p>